elinck/elinck.github.io/index.md

 layout: default
 ---

 I'm a biologist with a Ph.D. from the University of Washington.
-I study why species live where they do and what will happen to them on a warming planet.
-I'm currently a NSF Postdoctoral Research Fellow in Biology in the [Carling Lab](https://www.unmornithology.org/) at the University of Wyoming, and a Research Affiliate at University of New Mexico's Museum of Southwestern Biology.
+I study the forces that shape the distribution of species and genetic variation, mostly in birds.
+I'm currently a Senior Research Scientist in the [Carling Lab](https://www.unmornithology.org/) at the University of Wyoming, and a Research Affiliate at University of New Mexico's Museum of Southwestern Biology.

 ![](/images/cloudforest.jpg)